About Your Surgery

 At 10:00 pm on the day before your surgery, take your antibiotics as instructed.

 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
-He or she will tell you what time you should arrive at the hospital for your surgery.
-If you are scheduled for surgery on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm the evening before your surgery, please call 212-639-5014.
+The clerk will tell you what time you should arrive at the hospital for your surgery.
+If you’re scheduled for surgery on a Monday, you will be called on the Friday before.
+If you don’t receive a call by 7:00 pm the evening before your surgery, please call 212-639-5014.

 On the day of your surgery, go to the main hospital at 1275 York Avenue between East 67th and East 68th Streets.
 Take the B elevator to the 6th Floor to the Presurgical Center (PSC).

 Your nurse will give you a bottle of Hibiclens skin cleanser before your surgery.
-Hibiclens contains a strong antiseptic that kills germs and will reduce your risk of infection.
+Hibiclens is a skin cleanser that kills germs and will reduce your risk of infection.
 The night before your surgery, shower using the Hibiclens.
 To use the Hibiclens, open the bottle and pour some of it into your hand or a clean washcloth.
 Rub it gently over your body from your neck to your waist and rinse.
-Do not let the solution get into your eyes, ears, mouth, or genital area.
+Don’t let the solution get into your eyes, ears, mouth, or genital area.
 Dry yourself off with a clean towel after your shower.

 Go to bed early and get a full night’s sleep.